bglase/can-usb-com/README.md

 * `open` when the serial port is successfully opened
 * `error` if an error occurs (like the serial port could not be opened)
 * `rx` when an incoming CAN message arrives
-* `pgn` when an incoming PGN arrives and J1939 mode is enabled
+* `data` when an incoming PGN arrives and J1939 mode is enabled

 To listen for the events, use the typical NodeJS EventEmitter pattern:
 ```js